Escola Superior de Estudos Industriais e de Gestão

-The Escola Superior de Estudos Industriais e de Gestão (Superior School of Industrial Studies and Management) or ESEIG is a higher learning polytechnic school in the conurbation of Póvoa de Varzim and Vila do Conde, Portugal.
+The Escola Superior de Estudos Industriais e de Gestão (School of Management and Industrial Studies) or ESEIG is a higher learning polytechnic school in the conurbation of Póvoa de Varzim and Vila do Conde, Portugal.

 ESEIG was founded in 1990, as part of Porto Polytechnic (IPP), and was based in two campuses (one in each city), but it was united in a single new school, on the border between the two cities.
 Virtually all the campus is located in Póvoa de Varzim, although the school often uses a Vila do Conde address.